dotnet/csharpstandard/standard/variables.md

 A *reference variable* is a variable that refers to another variable, called the *referent*.
 Therefore, a *reference variable* does not store its value.
 Instead, a *reference variable* refers to its *referent*.
 Thus, the value of a reference variable is always the same as its referent variable.
 A *reference variable* is a local variable declared with the `ref` modifier, or an instance of a `ref struct` type.

 A `ref struct` may include `ref struct` or ref-like fields.
-A ref-like field refers to the same storage as its initializing variable.
+A *ref-like field* refers to the same storage as its initializing variable.
 Its storage size in the ref struct is the same storage size of a reference field.
 Unlike a reference field, a ref-like field may refer to a `struct` whose storage may be on the execution stack.
 Ref struct types include `Span<T>`, `ReadOnlySpan<T>`, and other types that include an unmanaged pointer as a member.

 A *reference return* is the expression returned by reference from a method whose return type includes the `ref` or `ref readonly` modifiers (§14.6.1).
 The variable expression of the *reference return* is the *referent* of the *reference return*.

-All reference variables obey safety rules that ensure the valid scope of the reference variable is not greater than the valid scope of its referent.
+### §ref-span-safety-escape-scopes Ref safe scopes

-### §ref-span-safety-escape-scopes Safe scopes
+All reference variables obey safety rules that ensure the scope of the reference variable is not greater than the *ref safe scope* of its referent.

 For any variable, the *ref_safe_scope* of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
 The *referent* of a reference variable must have a *ref_safe_scope* that is at least as wide as the scope where the reference variable is valid.